 Part-time faculty may transfer compensable sick leave balances from another Washington State public community and/or technical college, any state agency, and educational service district, or any other institution of higher education (as defined in RCW 28.b.10.016) when SCCD becomes the sole employer for their part-time employment.
 Part-time faculty must petition to transfer their sick leave balance any time after the second consecutive quarter in which SCCD has been their sole employer.

-Part-time faculty hired into a full-time position with SCCD may petition to transfer their compensable sick leave balances from other institutions as defined in 5.2.e above anytime following the day full-time employment commences.
+Part-time faculty hired into a full-time position with SCCD may petition to transfer their compensable sick leave balances from other institutions as defined in 5.2.G.1 above anytime following the day full-time employment commences.
 Sick leave balances accrued from other Washington State institutions as defined above after the day full-time employment commences cannot be transferred to SCCD.

 5.13 Insurance Programs.
 The District agrees to make available group medical, dental, life, and other appropriate insurance programs consistent with the rules and regulations of the Public Employees Benefits Board or its successor(s) and as funded by the Legislature.
-Furthermore, applicability of any of the following benefits is subject to Article 16.3 of this Agreement.
+Furthermore, applicability of any of the following benefits is subject to Article 17.3 of this Agreement.
 Determination of benefit eligibility is based on quarterly workload.
 Part-time faculty are eligible for Life/AD&D, Medical/Dental Insurance, Basic Long Term Disability Insurance, and Optional Long Term Disability Insurance benefits if they are employed at fifty percent (50%) of a full-time load or more and are rehired in the second quarter at fifty percent (50%) or more of a full-time load.
 In such cases, eligibility begins in the second quarter.
 Once enrolled, the faculty member is eligible to continue the insurance, but does not receive the employer’s contribution in any quarter in which the faculty member does not work at least half of a full-time load or meet the averaging requirements referenced below in paragraph (a).
 However, such continuation may not be for longer than six (6) consecutive quarters in which a faculty member does not work at least half of a full-time load for one (1) quarter, or does not meet the averaging requirements referenced below in paragraph (a).